1975Q/1975/README.md

 The tool does not work on the terminal, it works using the Python language I am not responsible for misuse of tools.
 Tools for education only

+A tool admin.pl used to catch loopholes and use them through the terminal

 ![image](https://github.com/user-attachments/assets/256d38fd-04d7-4b37-8a6f-09ef6ea61883)

 <!--